 Kobe Earthquake Memorial Park

-Tetsujin–28 is a full-scale, 59-ft. statue, dedicated on the 15th anniversary of the Great Hanshin earthquake.
-The robot is located in Wakamatsu Park, a 5 minute walk from Kobe’s Shin-Nagata Station.
+Tetsujin-28 is a full-scale model that is 59 feet long. statue, which was unveiled on the occasion of the 15th anniversary of the Great Hanshin Earthquake.
+The robot can be seen at Wakamatsu Park, which is just a five-minute walk from the Shin-Nagata Station in Kobe.

 Maritime Museum and Kawasak